-It is with this in mind that the Colin Powell School is partnering with CCNY’s Black Studies Program, based in the Division of Humanities and the Arts, to launch a new Racial Justice Fellows Program that places students at the center of of efforts to create systemic change.
-This fellowship creates a pipeline for students to become deeply involved in antiracist movements.
+Launched in August 2020 in the wake of George Floyd’s murder and the Black Lives Matter protests, the Racial Justice Fellows Program is a joint initiative between the Colin Powell School and CCNY’s Black Studies Program, based in the Division of Humanities and the Arts.
+As it embarks upon its second year, the Racial Justice Fellows Program will continue to place students at the center of efforts to create systemic change, creating a pipeline for students to become deeply involved in antiracist movements.
 By supporting fellows financially and programmatically, we will cultivate a new generation of leaders who can help build a more just and equitable society.

 Please submit all your materials in one email.
 We will confirm that we have received your application two to four weeks after submission.

 Contact Akasha Solis, Program Manager, Colin Powell School Office of Fellowships, firstname.lastname@example.org

 In order to apply, please respond to the following three questions in a separate document.
 Your combined responses should not exceed two single-spaced pages.